dabaspark/baxter_sdk_nvidia_any_os/README.md

 You'll be logged in as user `ros` (password: `ros`) with sudo privileges.
 The container starts in the Baxter workspace directory at `/home/ros/ros_ws`.

+### Workspace Integration

+The container starts in the Baxter workspace directory at `/home/ros/ros_ws`.
+This workspace is pre-configured with:
+- Baxter SDK
+- Baxter Simulator
+- All necessary dependencies

+The workspace is already built and sourced in your `.bashrc`, so you can immediately:
+- Run Baxter simulations
+- Build additional packages
+- Use ROS commands

+To access your host machine files, you can use the `/workspace` directory which is linked to your current directory on the host.

 ### Additional Terminals

 To open additional terminals in the running container: